jevko/queryjevko.js/README.md

 # queryjevko.js

-Functions to translate between JavaScript Interoperable Dynamic Values (IDVs) and Query String Jevko -- a Jevko-based format which can encode them in URL query strings.
-This allows exchanging complex values via query strings in a compact, minimal, and predictable way.
+Functions to translate between JavaScript Interoperable Dynamic Values (IDVs) and Query String Jevko -- a Jevko-based format which is designed be both human readable and to fit into URL query strings without escaping.
+This allows exchanging complex values via query strings in a compact, readable, minimal, and predictable way.

 An IDV is a JavaScript value which is either: